lybhy/FroggerGame/README.md

 ===============================
 4th Project for the Udacity FEND Nanodegree

-Open the index.html file in your browser.
+Open the index.html file or go directly to https://lybhy.github.io/FroggerGame/ to start the game in your browser.

 Use arrow-keys to move around ;-)